Beef Stroganoff can be made with many different cuts of meat - this recipe is a slow-cooked version using beef chuck.

 Start frying the mushrooms in batches, it takes time to get a nice color.
 Start in a dry pan with a little salt and add a knob of butter when all the liquid has boiled away.
 Put the finished fried mushrooms in a bowl and set aside.

-While the mushrooms are cooking, start slicing the beef chuck into smaller pieces.
+While the mushrooms are cooking, start slicing 1000 g of beef chuck into smaller pieces.
 Salt the meat.
-Fry this in batches over high heat in a little peanut oil (or other oil with a high smoke point) in a large cast iron pot.
+Fry this in batches over high heat in a little bit of peanut oil (or other oil with a high smoke point) in a large cast iron pot.
 Place the finished meat in a bowl and set aside.

-While you are cooking the mushrooms and meat, finely chop the onion, garlic and chili.
+While you are cooking the mushrooms and meat, finely chop 1 onion, 6 garlic cloves and 1 red chili.

 Once the meat has browned and been removed from the pot, add a little more oil to the pot (if needed) and fry the onion, garlic and chili.
-Also add the chipotle flakes.
+Also add 1 tsp of chipotle flakes.

-When the vegetables have started to brown, you can add in the tomato puree and fry.
+When the vegetables have started to brown, you can add 3 tbsp of tomato puree and fry.

 Add in the meat and mushrooms and mix.

-Pour in the wine and let the alcohol cook off.
+Pour in 2 dl of wine and let the alcohol cook off.

-Then pour in all the crème fraiche and the cream.
-Add the meat bouillon cube and mix.
+Then pour in 5 dl of crème fraiche and 2 dl of cream.
+Add 1 meat bouillon cube and mix.

 Once the stew is starting to boil, reduce the heat and cover loosely.
 Let cook for 2-4 hours until the meat is tender (depending on size and quality).